Pos: 60.0688, -149.4356

 Acc: George and Tula’s house

-The first highlight was a huge sea lion bull, who was currently not available for public view.
+The first highlight was a huge sea lion bull, who was not available for public view.
 I was unfortunately not allowed to take pictures of the massive guy either.
 But I got so close to him on giving him a “kiss” through his fence!
 Feels very different to having him afloat besides my kayak!
 The female sea lion just feeding her pup was looking so small in the next pool area…

 Besides those animals, many more pools and aquariums with seals, sea lions, fish of all kinds, birds and crabs were so exciting to explore.
 The Alaskan Sealife Center is really a stunning, exciting and educative place!
-And so great to ba able to peep behind the scenes with Tula, George, Nancy and her girls!
+And so great to be able to peep behind the scenes with Tula, George, Nancy and her girls!
 Thank you so much!

 I invite Tula and George for another ice cream, before Josh sent me a text Kurt from the tree house in Little Johnstone Bay was up to fly to Seward with his float plane and to meet us for dinner at Josh’s cabin.
-As I haven’t seen Josh’s place so far, I was excited to see how he is living.
+As I have not seen Josh’s place so far, I was excited to see how he is living.
 He has built his dry cabin two years ago on a steep site in the forest, including sauna, and a wonderful large hammock to hang out in the evenings.
 A wonderful living space and place!
 And some good talks and laughter with Kurt.
-Sure we liked to see him flying off from the lake with his float plane!
+Sure, we liked to see him flying off from the lake with his float plane!
 Good to have long waterproof boots for that job…